TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 * `git status` is read as `git | status | (no destination)`.

 ### Conclusion
 You may not feel completely comfortable with Git at this point, which is normal.
 It's a skill that you will get more comfortable with as you use it.
-Therefore, we have a project coming right after this lesson where we'll walk you through the entire Git workflow, which is the exact same process you would use in a real project.

 The main thing to take away from this lesson is the **basic workflow**.
 The commands you've learned here are the ones you will be using the most often with Git.